 - On the wrong side of the dress, zig-zag across the hem catching in the raw edge.

 - Finish by giving your hem a final press.
 This is important as it flattens the stitches giving a professional finish.

-And that’s it!
+And that’s it, you now know how to hem knit fabric!
 A great looking dress that is easy to make and comfortable to wear.
 What more could you want!

 Head over to the Riley Blake blog to read about lots of other projects their bloggers have made with the new season stretch knit fabrics.
 There are lots of amazing projects for you to try.